Assessing the Cult of Assessment by Michael Clay Thompson

 The grim reality is that in thousands of classrooms around the country, education has been degraded from the joyful exploration of knowledge to the demoralizing, tedious, narrow, trivial, and shallow accounting requirements known as assessment.
 Countless hours are spent on assessment and the preparation for the assessment—hours that could have been spent learning.
 School systems have told me that they no longer have time for a literature program because the entire school year is devoted to the state’s end-of-year test of skills.
 Imagine that.

-I do understand the concern for accountability, but let us be honest: assessment is not for the student.
-It does not serve the needs of the student.
+I do understand the concern for accountability, but let us be honest: assessment is not for the students.
+It does not serve the needs of the students.
 Assessment is something that adults do for their purposes.
 These basic forms of assessment are not knowledge, do not have educational content, and do not inspire students.